-The Texas Center for Learning Disabilities (TCLD) conducts research that leads to a more comprehensive understanding of the following:
+The Texas Center for Learning Disabilities (TCLD) conducted research to develop a more comprehensive understanding of the following:

 - Reliable and valid classifications of learning disabilities, with direct implications for the identification of students with significant reading disabilities, including models that incorporate response to intervention (Project 1)

 - Role of executive functions and attention in reading comprehension and other academic skills (Project 2)

 - Effective interventions for English language learners with intractable reading difficulties (Project 3)

 - Neural correlates of reading disabilities in children (Project 4)

 - Genetic factors related to inadequate instructional response (Project 5)

 Our intention was to improve scientific knowledge and clinical practice regarding effective instruction for remediating reading comprehension difficulties for students in the middle grades (grades 4 and 5) and to link with previous studies that begin in grade 6.
 It is not clear why reading interventions are less efficacious in secondary environments, and the lack of attention to grades 4–5 is a major gap in knowledge and practice.
 Through clinical trials designed to scientifically determine the efficacy of conceptually designed treatments capitalizing on recent research on reading comprehension, language, and self-regulation, we hoped to increase the overall impact of intervention on reading comprehension outcomes for students.